abejide001/custom-vpcnetwork/README.md

 - [AWS](aws.amazon.com)

 ## Introduction
-This repository automates the creation of VPC(Virtual Private Cloud), a Public and Private subnets.
+This repository automates the creation of VPC(Virtual Private Cloud), a Public and Private subnets, Internet gateway, Route tables e.t.c.
 The application API and database reside in a private subnet(not accessible via the internet), the frontend resides in a public subnet(accessible via the internet), as shown in the image above

 ## How the script works
 There are two packer files, one for database, and the other for the backend api, the packer file for the front-end, can be found in this [repo](https://github.com/abejide001/AWS-EC2-Instance-with-Packer-and-Ansible/tree/use-terraform-for-provisioning)